shkawada/mini-DST/README.md

 # mini-DST project

 These codes are used to create mini-DST files.
+The details of mini-DST can be found at the [arXiv](https://arxiv.org/abs/2105.08622).

 Author: Shin-ichi Kawada (DESY)